stnolting/captouch/README.md

 :bulb: The sampling frequency `f_sample_c` and the sample counter width `scnt_size_c` define the actual _resolution_ of the touch controller (higher sample frequency and wider counter -> higher resolution).
-You might need to experiment with these two value to find the perfect resolution for your specific pad configuration.
+You might need to experiment with these two values to find the perfect resolution for your specific pad configuration.

 :warning: If `scnt_size_c` is too small, the controller will fail calibration process (`ready_o` stays low).